PopDiana/pusher-chat/README.md

 # pusher-chat

-A chat app using Ruby on Rails and Pusher Channels, following this [tutorial.](https://pusher.com/tutorials/chat-app-ruby-rails)
+A chat app built using Ruby on Rails and Pusher Channels, following this [tutorial.](https://pusher.com/tutorials/chat-app-ruby-rails)

 ## Getting started